Yannik/qnap-letsencrypt/README.md

 # Let's Encrypt on QNAP
 ## Install Instructions
 ### NAS Setup
-1. Login to your NAS and make sure that the `Python 3.5` app is installed.
+1. Login to your NAS and make sure that you have installed Python from the QNAP store.
+In some cases, it may be necessary to install Python from entware or qnapclub (see https://github.com/Yannik/qnap-letsencrypt/issues/113#issuecomment-1030516606).
 2. Make sure your NAS is reachable from the public internet under the domain you want to get a certificate for on port 80.
 3. Create a folder to store qnap-letsencrypt in under `/share/YOUR_DRIVE/`.
 Do not create it directly in `/share/`, as it will be lost after a reboot!